tigera-cs/Calico-Foundation/3.2-kubernetes-services-advanced-lab/README.md

 You should now see the external ip (`10.50.0.10`) assigned to the `customer` service.
 We can now access the `customer` service from outside the cluster using the external ip address (10.50.0.10) we just assigned.

-#### 3.2.3.5.
-Verify we can access the service's external IP

-Connect to the `customer` service from the standalone node using the service external IP `10.50.0.10`.
+Connect to the `customer` service from the bastion node using the service external IP `10.50.0.10`.

 ```
 curl 10.50.0.10